Whole-of-System VPN And The Clark Kent Dilemma

 But look at what sits at the base of that priority chart: the local host!
 Ideally, cache locally, host locally, process locally!
 As much as practically possible.
 To build on an old analogy, if using the internet is like broadcasting your whereabouts over a megaphone, then using a whole-of-system VPN is like broadcasting your whereabouts over a megaphone… from the next room over.

 The issue is not with VPNs per se.
 I guess I’m just an advocate for split-tunneling individual applications over VPN, in opposition of absentmindedly tossing all data-in-motion entirely over a VPN.
 Or through any single proxy layer.
 Don’t put all your eggs in one basket.
-The whole end-to-end situation is fucked (more on that in The Broadest Collection Of Global Telemetry) so do what you can to encrypt as much as possible.
+The whole end-to-end situation is treacherous (more on that in The Broadest Collection Of Global Telemetry) so do what you can to encrypt as much as possible.
 And if that means a VPN, then great.
 Just respect that a VPN is not the set-and-forget solution that some make it out to be.